What is Non Verbal Communication?

 Posted by: Rose Tol, R&I Life Coaching, March 14, 2013;Non Verbal Communication in Relationships

 Good communication is the foundation for any successful and healthy relationship, be it personal or professional.
 Most of us put the emphasis and focus on the words we speak or hear.
 We tend to forget that the 'unspoken', non verbal communication, speak often louder than the spoken words.
 According to various researchers, body language is thought to account for between 50 to 70 percent of all communication.
+We communicate non verbally all of the time, even when we are silent.
+It is therefor important to be aware of how you do this and sharpen your ability to read others so you can hear and understand all of the communications spoken and unspoken.
+Understanding non verbal behaviors is an important part of our set of communication skills.

 What is Non Verbal Communication